mythril-forge/homebrew-classes/docs/homebrew/classes/rogue/arcane-trickster.md

 ## Spell Thief
 At 17th level, you gain the ability to magically steal the knowledge of how to cast a spell from another spellcaster.

 Immediately after a creature casts a spell, you can use your reaction to cast *counterspell* at 3rd-level without expending a spell slot.
 When you do so, the spell's range is extended to 300 feet.
-If a target's spell is successfully interrupted, you also steal its knowledge of the spell if its spell targeted you or included you in an area of effect.
+If a target's spell is successfully interrupted, you also steal its knowledge of the spell if it targeted you or included you in an area of effect.
 This has the following implications:
 - You know the spell (it doesn't need to be a wizard spell).
 - You can cast the spell using your spell slots.
 - You can create spell scrolls of the spell to use later.